golightlyb/bakefont3/README.md

 signed 32 bit integer.
 Divide by 64.0 to get the Real value.
 Or, multiply a Real value by 64.0 and cast to a signed 32 bit integer to encode it.

+One of the reasons these are used is because unlike floats, they compare precisely - e.g. a font size of 13.5pt can be identified exactly.

 (Freetype also has a "2.14 fixed float" format but you don't need to know anything about this).

+**Why use all four colour channels to bake the texture atlas?**

+If you are using the texture atlas on its own, you gain nothing by doing this and may as well just generate the greyscale version (bakefont3 can do that, too).

+However, you sometimes want to combine several textures - like the glyphs, GUI images, game graphics, etc. into one big RGBA texture as an optimisation to avoid texture switching on the GPU.

 ## COPYING ##